Top Dog Friendly Trails Worldwide

 Bonaventure Cemetery While a cemetery might not be the first place you think of to visit with your dog, Bonaventure Cemetery is considered a must-see by Savannah locals and visitors alike.
 This beautiful final resting place is open daily and there is no admission fee to stroll the grounds.
 Keep your dogs leashed at all times and make sure to clean up any doggie messes.
 The dog-friendly Bonaventure Cemetery is over 170 years old, and features few modern amenities.
 Comfortable shoes, sunscreen, and bug spray are recommended.
 See Details

-Houston Arboretum & Nature Center The Houston Arboretum & Nature Center offers a dog-friendly, 155-acre nature sanctuary with 5 miles of walking trails that wind through forest, meadow and wetland habitats.
+Houston Arboretum & Nature Center Houston, TX's Arboretum & Nature Center offers a dog-friendly, 155-acre nature sanctuary with 5 miles of walking trails that wind through forest, meadow and wetland habitats.
 Please abide by all city ordinances including controlling your dog on the leash at all times and cleaning up after your pet while visiting the Arboretum.
 Dogs must be kept on the trails (no swimming in the ponds).
 Dogs are allowed in the building lobby – tiled areas only.
 Take a self-guided Habitat Hike - Each hike passes one of the educational Field Stations and features some of their Naturalist’s favorite stops like ponds teaming with wildlife, trees with interesting stories, insect houses, and other fun points of interest.
 See Details

 Great Sand Dunes National Park and Preserve Leashed dogs are allowed in the main, pet-friendly day use areas at Great Sand Dunes National Park and Preserve in Mosca, CO.
 Unless you are in the moist, cool sand of Medano Creek, plan to hike with your pet in the morning or evening in summer months to avoid the hot sand on their paws.
 Be sure to clean up after Fido.
 Please note that leashes can be no longer than 6-feet, and dogs are not permitted in the backcountry of the national park.
 See Details